Dutchman suspected of killing 11-year old in 1998 arrested in Spain

 The match was established in June this year, police said, using DNA provided by relatives of the suspect who had reported him missing in April.
 Police went public with their information last week, publishing the man’s picture and full name.

-“Spanish police were able to arrest him after someone recognized the man from the picture,” prosecutor Jan Eland said.
+“Spanish police were able to arrest him after someone recognised the man from the picture,” prosecutor Jan Eland said.
 Brech will be extradited to the Netherlands, he said, but it is unclear how long that will take.

 Over the years, police have made several wrongful arrests in the case, and even opened up the grave of one of the supervisors of the summer camp.